alandipert/golf/README.markdown

     }

 In this component we have a simple heading and a button to toggle the visibility of the heading text.
+We would put these files in a directory called _components_ in our application root.
 This component would be instantiated in the application by doing something like this:

     new Component("hello", base, { username: "bob" });

 where the arguments are the component name, the DOM element to append the component to, and any configuration parameters the component requires.

-What happens when the component is instantiated is this: First, the HTML and javascript files are fetched using AJAX.
-Then the HTML template is inserted into the DOM and a &lt;link&gt; tag is created in the document head to load the CSS for the component.
+What happens when the component is instantiated is this: First, the HTML and javascript files are fetched using JSONP (either from Cloudfront or from the application server itself).
+Then the HTML template is inserted into the DOM and a &lt;link&gt; tag is created in the document head to load the CSS (from Cloudfront or the application server) for the component.
 Then the javascript transformation is run, replacing the dummy content with real content and setting up the dynamic behaviors.
-Don't worry if this is vague or unclear to you at this point; it'll become natural as we go along.
+Don't worry if this is vague or unclear to you at this point;
+it'll become natural as we go along.
 The main point to understand here is the structure of the component, and the relationship between the three parts, the HTML template, the javascript transformation, and the CSS.

 Keep in mind that this little fragment of HTML, javascript, and CSS is completely atomic.
 Because of the sandboxing done in the Golf runtime,